Site Use Note for Cultural Organizations

 In this section, stories show the power of community and the remarkable ways individuals can adapt to challenges and help one another as well as expressions of hopes and fears.
 This section highlights how creatives offered us peaceful contemplation and solace through the visual arts, music, and poetry.

-This section puts the current pandemic in historic context.
+This section includes developing stories in the news and puts the current pandemic in historic context.
 The material addresses how Americans have responded to past pandemics and past vaccination efforts.